CDCgov/covid19-forecast-hub/model-output/README.md

 ```
 0.###
 ```
-This value indicates the quantile probability level for for the `value` in this row.
+This value indicates the quantile probability level for the `value` in this row.

 Teams must provide the following 23 quantiles: